Khyenle

 Our Story

 Tibetan bronze art has a long history.
 The Khyenle bronze lineage was founded in the nineteenth century.
 The first reincarnation of Dzongsar Khyentse was born in 1820.
-Based on the technique of lost-wax casting and sand-casting, he founded a unique bronze style well-known as Khyenle by Tibetans.
-With its unique bronze material and exquisite craftsmanship, it won much praise.
-The first Dzongsar Khyentse personally guided Naru Dochi to learn and make Khyenle.
-After five generations of transmission, Tashi Dorji passed his Khyenle skills to Shali Nima, who is the current bearer of the Khyenle tradition
+Based on the technique of lost-wax casting and sand-casting, he developed a unique bronze style known as Khyenle among Tibetans.
+With its distinctive bronze material and exquisite craftsmanship, it garnered much praise.
+The first Dzongsar Khyentse personally guided Naru Dochi to learn and create Khyenle.
+After five generations of transmission, Tashi Dorji passed his Khyenle skills to Nyi Ma, who is the current bearer of the Khyenle tradition.

 Our Philosophy

-Our brand, Khyenle empowers local craftsmen as artists and provides employment opportunities to them.
+Our brand, Khyenle, empowers local craftsmen as artists and provides employment opportunities for them.
 With the skills and talents at hand, we can develop our own economy without severing ties to our past.
-We believe if we are economically independent, we can choose to develop and sustain our own culture instead of being constantly subject to outside economic forces.
-We can decide our own future
+We believe that by being economically independent, we can choose to develop and sustain our own culture, rather than being constantly subject to outside economic forces.
+We can decide our own future.

 Why us?

-Most of the so-called “Tibetan handicrafts” on the market at present are neither made in Tibet nor made by Tibetans.
-Khyenle promises that all the products are handmade in Tibet by Tibetan artisans.
-Every product of Khyenle is more than artwork; it has the spiritual and educational values of Tibetan arts and culture.
-Khyenle address the well being of and benefit the people who are either customers or employees.
-We believe in benefits of all via fair wages, fair-trade practices, safe work environments, retention rates, ethical standards, local hiring, local sourcing, local participation, local charitable contributions and contributions to community living standards.
+Most of the so-called "Tibetan handicrafts" on the market today are neither made in Tibet nor made by Tibetans.
+Khyenle promises that all products are handmade in Tibet by Tibetan artisans.
+Every product from Khyenle is more than just artwork; it embodies the spiritual and educational values of Tibetan arts and culture.
+Khyenle prioritizes the well-being of, and benefits for, both our customers and employees.
+We believe in the benefits of all through fair wages, fair-trade practices, safe work environments, high retention rates, ethical standards, local hiring, local sourcing, local participation, charitable contributions, and improvements in community living standards.

 Where we are ?

-Khyenle workshop is located in a small valley in the eastern part of Tibet called Dzongsar.
-It's in Derge County, Ganzi Tibetan Autonomous Prefecture, Sichuan Province, China.
+The Khyenle workshop is located in a small valley in the eastern part of Tibet called Dzongsar.
+It is in Derge County, Ganzi Tibetan Autonomous Prefecture, Sichuan Province, China.

 SIGN UP